-The best option for very sensitive projects is to contact our Professional Service Team who can keep all of your information private as well as do all the legwork to set up the audition and get you the best candidates.
+The best option for very sensitive projects is to contact our Managed Services Team who can keep all of your information private as well as do all the legwork to set up the audition and get you the best candidates.

-Voices is also willing to sign an NDA should the need arrise but it should be noted that a seperate one should be issued for both Voices and the voice talent.
+Voices is also willing to sign an NDA should the need arise but it should be noted that a separate one should be issued for both Voices and the voice talent.

 Do you have any questions about how to submit an NDA?

 If you need an NDA form, an example can be downloaded from our Frequently Asked Questions.
 Just type the word “NDA” into the FAQ Search field to pull up the corresponding response.